 Service members observed a variety of inappropriate behaviors in the prior year that either were or could lead to a sexual assault.
 The majority of individuals who noticed these behaviors indicated that they intervened in some way.
 This is a perhaps counterintuitive finding given the increased rates of sexual assault in 2018 and suggests multiple possibilities.
 First, it is possible that Service members intervened, but that the intervention did not stop the sexual assault from happening.
 Secondly, bystander intervention may have been largely effective but only attenuated a potentially larger increase in sexual assaults between 2016 and 2018.
 A third possibility is related to the finding that junior enlisted Service members were frequently the least likely to intervene in any situation-possibly because their age and status led them to feel less empowered to do so.
-Given, the higher level of risk among this peer group, lower rates of intervention may have influenced the higher rates of victimization.
-In the end, all three of these alternatives may have been at play and future research should more closely examine how, and how well, bystander intervention works in the military context.29
+Given, the higher level of risk among this peer group, lower rates of intervention may have been at play and future research should more closely examine how, and how well, bystander intervention works in the military context.